arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 ## Accumulating errors

-All the behavior above work similar to `Throwable`, but in a typed manner.
-This means that if we encounter a typed error, or _logical failure_, that error is propagated, and we can't continue with the computation and _short-circuit_.
+All the behavior above works similarly to `Throwable`, but in a typed manner.
+This means that if we encounter a typed error or _logical failure_, that error is propagated, and we can't continue with the computation and _short-circuit_.
-When we need to work with collections, or `Iterable`, we often want to accumulate all the errors, and not short-circuit.
-Lets take a look at how we can do this.
+When we need to work with collections, or `Iterable`, we often want to accumulate all the errors and not short-circuit.
+Let's take a look at how we can do this.

 <!--- INCLUDE
 import arrow.core.Either